4 Common Mosquito Breeding Grounds in Your Yard

 Get $50 Off a Mosquito Treatment

 Even with following all of these tips and paying careful attention to common mosquito breeding grounds, it can be nearly impossible to keep every mosquito out of your yard without professional help.
-If you’re in need of effective mosquito control in the Triad area, Terminix Triad is currently offering $50 off your first mosquito treatment.
+If you’re in need of effective mosquito control in Greensboro or the Triad area, Terminix Triad is currently offering $50 off your first mosquito treatment.
 We offer targeted treatments every month during the summer and fall to ensure mosquitoes stay away for the long haul!